wesngu28/nixos-config/README.md

 2. Attempt to setup Mod Organizer 2 for skyrim modding.
 This can be done not the nix way.

 3. Starship

+4. Use a twm of some kind in the vm preferably